truenas/documentation/content/SCALE/Introduction/SCALEHardwareGuide.md

 ### Central Processing Unit (CPU) Selection

-Choosing ECC RAM will significantly reduce the available CPU and motherboard options, but this is actually a good thing.
+Choosing ECC RAM will significantly reduce the available CPU and motherboard options, but that is actually a good thing.
 Intel<sup>®</sup> makes a point of limiting ECC RAM support to their lowest and highest-end CPUs, cutting out the mid-range i5 and i7 models.
 All TrueNAS Mini systems ship with Intel Denverton C3000 CPUs and all FreeNAS Certified and TrueNAS systems ship with Intel Xeon® CPUs.